borealbirds/WildTrax-dataHarmonization/README.md

 | abundance     | Numeric | Number of individual of a species with the same date, time, observer, isHeard, isSeen, distanceband and durationinterval information | YES |

 Common **abundance** field errors:
 * This must be an number.
-When the cell reads "too many to count", change it to 999.
+When the cell reads "too many to count" or UNKNOWN, change it to 999.
-* You can't have duplicates of species at the same date, time, and location because there must be a single line for every species.
+* You can't have duplicates of species at the same date, time, distanceband, durationinterval and location because there must be a single line for every species.
 If data is organized as every individual that was seen/heard per line, these must be summed (e.g., the total number of Black-capped Chickadees during that point count).